StringCare/AndroidLibrary/README.md

 }
 ```

+Replace `sha1` variable with your SHA1 fingerprint.
+Use `AndroidStringObfuscator.getCertificateSHA1Fingerprint(Context)` method to obtain this value.

 Get encrypted strings
 ---------------------
 You don't need to do anything.
-The script will encrypt all string tags with [hidden="true"] as attribute.
+The script will encrypt all string tags with `hidden="true"` as attribute.

 ```xml
 <resources>